What is femhrt?

 a breast lump;

-abnormal levels of calcium in your blood - nausea, vomiting, constipation, increased thirst or urination, numbness or tingly feeling around your mouth, fast or slow heart rate, muscle weakness or tightness, bone pain, confusion, lack of energy, or tired feeling.
+high levels of calcium in your blood - nausea, vomiting, constipation, increased thirst or urination, muscle weakness, bone pain, lack of energy.

 Common femhrt side effects may include: